segmentio/segment-docs/src/partners/direct-destination.md

 redirect_from: '/partners/build-webhook/'
 ---

-Direct Destinations allow Segment Partners to ingest Segment Event Data using a just webhook.
+Direct Destinations allow Segment Partners to ingest Segment Event Data using just a webhook.
 This guide explains how to set up your webhook with Segment.

-## Getting Started
+## Getting started

 Review the steps outlined in the [Developer Center Overview](/docs/partners).
 This document outlines specific details for Step four as it relates to building a Subscription Webhook.